(Before I get too deep into this, just know that Cliff Martinez’s score for The Neon Demon is so very good. Just know that going into this.)

 One example of all of this is the title theme.
 It starts out with a synth bass and some ambient musings before breaking into a pulsating dance number.
 “Messenger Walks Among Us” tracks similarly, blending dark disco elements with gorgeous synthetic strings and pads and some eerie sound effects.

-Julian Winding, Refn’s nephew and the son of Red Sonja actress Brigitte Nielsen, offers his own disco number to add to Martinez’s work.
+Julian Winding, Refn’s nephew and the son of Red Sonja actress Brigitte Nielsen, offers his own techno number to add to Martinez’s work.
 “Demon Dance” is a thrilling cut with synths that stab their melodies through a ghoulish atmosphere and a driving backbeat.
 It sounds close enough to Martinez’s work that it doesn’t detract from the overall corpus of the score.
 It only helps convey the film’s unbridled narcissism.

 Back to Martinez, “Runway” is dripping in beautiful arpeggios that complement a melodic reprise of the title theme.
 This gives way to chaotic and distorted synth parts and a dissonant monosynth lead bathed in gigantic displays of foreboding and recklessness.